Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 Interested in improving this project?
 Contributions are appreciated!

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch.
 ```bash
    git checkout -b feature/your-feature-name
 ```
-3. Commit your changes
+3. Commit your changes.
 ```bash
    git commit -m "Add: your feature description"
 ```
-4. Push to your fork and open a Pull Request
+4. Push to your fork and open a Pull Request.

 ---